tompetersen/bachelor-thesis/README.md

 # bachelor-thesis
-My bachelor thesis aboutTLS 1.3.
+My bachelor thesis about TLS use in teaching.